AFRICA

 15) Special thresholds for particular businesses

-All transactions involving at least two parties authorized to provide telecommunications services in Costa Rica must comply with the merger control process applicable for SUTEL.
+Transactions involving at least two parties authorized to provide telecommunications services in Costa Rica must are subject to the SUTEL merger control process regardless of thresholds listed in topic 14.

 16) Rules on calculation and geographical allocation of turnover